CALL NOW FOR A FREE CONSULTATION:888-407-2955

 • Photos of your injuries.

-In relation tocar injuries suffered as the result of auto accidents, though, the equations may need to change.
-Previously, insurance companies had a common set of metrics to determine auto insurance, but this may need to change as the rate, if driver-optional vehicles become commonplace, will focus less on the driver and more on the vehicle.
+In relation to car injuries suffered as the result of auto accidents, though, the equations may need to change.
+Previously, auto insurance companies had a commonly used set of metrics, but this may need to change — if driver-optional vehicles become commonplace, the rate will focus less on the driver and more on the vehicle.

-NBC San Diego reports that autonomous cars may be customer-ready as soon as early 2018.
-The makers tout the safety evident in road tests already taken.
-NBC points out that supporters believe regulations may be too heavy and have regulations regular vehicles don’t, while companies that make the cars say they may be safer because the machinery “won’t drive distracted, drunk or drowsy.”
+Self-driving cars may soon be on the roads with us.
+Autonomous car makers tout the safety evident in road tests already taken.
+NBC San Diego points out that supporters believe regulations may be too heavy and self-driving cars have regulations regular vehicles don’t; companies that make the cars say they may be safer because the machinery “won’t drive distracted, drunk or drowsy.”
 If accidents do occur, consulting a distracted driving accident lawyer can help navigate the legal complexities.
-Waymo, one of the companies, making the cars, said that in 424,331 miles their cars had driven themselves, a human driver intervened only 11 times to avoid collisions.
+Waymo, one of the companies making the cars, said that in 424,331 miles their cars had driven themselves, a human driver intervened only 11 times to avoid collisions.

 As to insurance, The Insurance Journal said the industry may have to come up with a new set of metrics to determine costs, as driverless cars won’t take into account the driver’s information.
 For example, the journal article points out that, initially, costs for a middle-aged man driving a sports car would be lower than for a teenager driving the same car.
 However, if the car drives itself, that equation may not work.
 The attitude of the manufacturers, according to the journal, may affect the insurance.
 Tesla, for example, contends that autopilot is essentially an assist feature, which in turn means rates would still be affected by the driver.
 However, other manufacturers, including Google engineers, have said it would be unsafe to expect the driver to take over during critical moments.